OUR LEADERSHIP

 Most recently, Marlais served as LLNL’s principal deputy CIO since 2011.
 Previously, she served as the IT manager for Strategic Deterrence and the division leader for Computation’s Applications, Simulations and Quality Division.
 Her education includes a master’s degree in computer science from California State University, Chico.

-Ashley Bahney is the acting chief of staff to the Director.
+Ashley Bahney is the acting deputy chief of staff to the director.
 She is responsible for a wide variety of Director’s Office functions, including senior management team coordination, supporting the Lab director in strategic initiative development and facilitating enhanced interactions with DOE/NNSA, its labs, plants and sites and other government agencies, as well as academia and the private sector.

 Previously, she served as chief of staff for Strategic Deterrence (SD), where she held responsibility for enhancing coordination across the SD Senior Leadership Team as well as the development of organizational strategies and priorities within SD programs.